Hotels in Stamford, Connecticut

 - Indoor pool provides relaxation after exploring an unfamiliar city

-- Meeting spaces provide private gathering areas for group planning sessions
+- Meeting spaces offer private venues for group planning sessions

 Residence Inn by Marriott Norwalk